 From time to time, NWTAA organizes continuing education activities that are centrally located in Yellowknife, NT and/or delivered online.
 Members are encouraged to bring forward topics, themes and other suggestions to the Continuing Education Committee.

-Members are expected to fulfill all requirements described in Practice Bulletin #3 by December 31, 2020, and again by June 30, 2022.
-Following the December 31 deadline, NWTAA will calculate and post all carry-over balances in each member's RAIC Transcript.
-Aside from the "carry-over" exception, there are currently no special arrangements set for the period ending June 30, 2022 - all members are expected to fulfull all requirements as normal.
+Members are expected to fulfill all requirements described in Practice Bulletin #3 by June 30, 2024.
+There are currently no special arrangements set for the period ending June 30, 2024 - all members are expected to fulfull all requirements as normal.

 Providers may advise NWTAA of education opportunities accessible and relevant to NWTAA members for possible inclusion in member newsletters and other communications, at NWTAA's discretion.